Travel Tips, Packing Recommendations, Rules of the Road

 Some facts of modern daily life in Europe.
 We get asked about this sometimes so we thought we would list some answers to common questions.

 Special Note: While there are no real obvious anti-American feelings from the people we will come in contact with, it should come as no great surprise to you (regardless of what side of the political fence you stand on) that the vast majority of Europeans are for the most part lean to the left.
 You would too, if you had guaranteed healthcare for life, tax-funded education up to the bachelor’s degree and awesome public infrastructure.
 It’s best not to discuss politics with the people we meet.
 It is also best not to discuss politics in public in general.
 Yes, neighbors at restaurants will be able to understand English.
 Out of politeness, we ask that our guests in Germany and Austria do not discuss Hitler, the Third Reich, or World War II in general in mixed company.
 Some of these people may have lost relatives, and we need to respect their loss not just as a nation, but as fellow human beings.
-The Germans of today have as much to do with the horrors of the Holocaust as you do with the elimination of the Native Americans from the time of the arrival of the Europeans up until the late 19th century.
+The Germans of today have as much to do with the horrors of the Holocaust as you do with the genocide and elimination of the Native Americans from the time of the arrival of the Europeans up until the late 19th century.

 Traveling in Italy?
 Coffee is strong, and black, black, black.
 The Italians do not use cream!
 The Italians drink their coffee either as-is or with some sugar or with some hot milk.
 You will never get cream, so please, save yourself the aggravation and drink it as the Italians do.
 Also while on the subject of the black nectar, Italians never drink a cappuccino after noon.
 Why?
 Because it will interfere with their stomach’s ability to handle wine later!